Louis Robichaud

+Early life

+Louis Joseph Robichaud was born on October 21, 1925, in a two-storey house in Saint-Antoine, New Brunswick.

 Life and achievements

 At the age of 14, Robichaud left home to enter the Juvénat Saint-Jean-Eudes in Bathurst to study for a career in the Church.
 After his third year at the school, he decided instead to pursue a political career.
 He attended the Collège du Sacré-Coeur (now part of the Université de Moncton) and graduated in 1947 with a Bachelor of Arts degree.
 He then went on to study economics and political science at Université Laval.
 He articled with a law firm in Bathurst for three years and, upon being admitted to the bar, practised law for a short period of time in Richibucto.

 He was elected to the Legislative Assembly of New Brunswick in 1952 as the youngest ever Acadian member of the assembly to that date.

 He became provincial Liberal leader in 1958 and led his party to victory in 1960, 1963 and 1967 before being defeated by Richard Hatfield's Conservatives in the 1970 election.

 Robichaud was the first Acadian Premier of New Brunswick since Peter J. Veniot and the first to win an election.
 He modernized the province's hospitals and public schools and introduced a wide range of social reforms.
 The Liberals also passed the New Brunswick Official Languages Act (1969) making New Brunswick officially bilingual.
-"Language rights," he said when he introduced the legislation, "are more than legal rights.
+"Language rights", he said when he introduced the legislation, "are more than legal rights.
 They are precious cultural rights, going deep into the revered past and touching the historic traditions of all our people."